sealink/humanized_id/Readme.md

 Also note that if you specify a length shorter than the output id, the output id will not be modified.
 This is to stop the caller from accidently trimming the output id based on wrong assumptions.
-Think of the 'length' argument as a minimum guarnteed length of the output id
+Think of the 'length' argument as a minimum guaranteed length of the output id

 #### Adding a prefix